felipe-nakanishi/MIT---ML-with-R/Predicting Loan Repayment/README.md

 ## Predicting Loan Repayment

-This is an project regarding linear regression in R that i adapted from the MIT's course "the analytics edge".
+This is an project regarding logistic regression in R that i adapted from the MIT's course "the analytics edge".

 In the lending industry, investors provide loans to borrowers in exchange for the promise of repayment with interest.
 If the borrower repays the loan, then